Dalmatian

 In the United States, their natural affinity for horses led them to serve as firehouse mascots, accompanying firefighters on calls and guarding equipment.
 Today, while most Dalmatians are beloved family pets, they continue to hold a special place in many firehouses across the country as cherished mascots.

-The Dalmatian is known for its energetic and lively personality, embodying a true zest for life.
+The Dalmatian is one of the dog breeds known for its energetic and lively personality, embodying a true zest for life.
 They are playful and outgoing, often seeking attention and enjoying interactive activities with their owners.

 Dalmatians are also highly intelligent, which, coupled with their mischievous sense of humor, makes them delightful companions.
 They are alert and curious, always eager to explore their surroundings and engage with their environment.